2018-19 Kōkua Hawaiʻi Foundation Year End Report

 Kōkua Hawaiʻi Foundation works directly with 23 Oʻahu elementary schools that have implemented the ʻĀINA In Schools program.
-154 educators from 68 schools and educational organizations across Oʻahu were trained this school year to implement the ʻĀINA garden, composting, and nutrition curricula with hundreds of students across the state.
-Three new ʻĀINA Schools were added this year.
-123 Nutrition Docents led 890 nutrition lessons, reaching 2,512 students, while 250 garden and compost docents delivered 1,952 garden and compost lessons to 5,596 students.
-These docents also shared their time attending docent trainings and caring for the school gardens.
-150 students participated in 13 weekly garden clubs.
+101educators from 51 schools and educational organizations across Oʻahu were trained this semester to implement the ʻĀINA garden, composting, and nutrition curricula with hundreds of students across the state.
+121 nutrition docents led 944 nutrition lessons, reaching 2,532 students, while 16 teachers and 265 garden and compost docents delivered 980 garden and compost lessons to 5,427 students this school year.
+These docents generously shared their time attending trainings and caring for the school gardens.
+160 students participated in 15 weekly garden clubs at ʻĀINA Schools.

 Kōkua Hawai‘i Foundation Mini-Grants support teachers and students from Hawai‘i schools in advancing their environmental education goals and pursuing innovative stewardship projects in and out of the classroom.

 13,561 students from 80 schools participated in environmental projects supported by KHF Mini-Grants.
 Projects focused on school gardens, farming for local families and communities, hydroponics and aquaponics, vermicomposting, plastic-free campuses, nutrition, waste reduction, and STEM projects focusing on sustainability and ocean health.

 Kōkua Hawai‘i Foundation Field Trip Grants give schools the financial assistance needed to bring students to outdoor sites where they can experience hands-on learning about Hawaiʻi’s environment.